shanzhenren/kbcom18/1-speaker.md

 <img align="left" src="images/Luke.jpg" width="15%" style="margin: 0px 15px 0px 0px;"> [Luke Zettlemoyer](https://www.cs.washington.edu/people/faculty/lsz)  (University of Washington)

-Bio: Luke Zettlemoyer is an Associate Professor of Computer Science & Engineering at the University of Washington.
-His research focuses on algorithms for learning to recover and make use of representations of the meaning of natural language text.
-He recently served as an area co-chair for NAACL and EMNLP, program co-chair for the Pacific Northwest Regional NLP workshop, and is the NAACL 2013 workshops co-chair.
+Bio: Luke Zettlemoyer is an Associate Professor in the Allen School of Computer Science & Engineering at the University of Washington, and also leads the AllenNLP project at the Allen Institute for Artificial Intelligence.
+His research is in core semantics, where he works on data and algorithms for learning to recover and make use of representations of the meaning of natural language text.
+Honors include multiple best papers, a PECASE award, and being named an Allen Distinguished Investigator.
+Luke received his PhD from MIT and was a postdoctoral fellow at the University of Edinburgh.

 <br>